nosas/blog/deep_learning_python/ch2/article.md

 Stochastic gradient descent (SGD) is a variant of gradient descent that is used to train neural networks.
 It is a stochastic approach to gradient descent, where the learning rate is not constant, but rather is a function of the iteration number.

-### Backpropagation algorithm

-How can we get the gradient of the loss with respect to the weights?
-Using the *Backpropagation algorithm*.

 ---
 ## Recap: Looking back at our first example